apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 What is not included:
 - ICCs - not covered.
 - Caution!
 FNCM External share - Currently not supported with ZEN & IAM as per limitation on [FNCM limitations](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3?topic=notes-known-limitations-issues#concept_gmf_x1h_1fb__ecm)
 - Caution!
-Process Mining currently works with caveats - IAF operator issues - waiting for fixes.
-- Caution!
 Asset Repository is now omitted due to a bug in IAF - waiting for fixes.
+And the latest version only support OCP 4.10+.
 - Workflow Server and Workstream Services - this is a dev deployment.
 BAW Authoring and (BAW + IAWS) are mutually exclusive in single project.

 ## What is in the package 📦